hanokhaloni/PatternAndPractices/Project template/docs/SMDD format.md

 # SMDD format

-This format is used to define SDD outline.
+This format is used to define Sysem MODIFICATIONS Design Document outline.
 It shouldbe agreed upon PRIOR to starting writing a SDD/HLD document.

 - Title
 - Overview